 - June 11, 2022: North Shore Ride – 20 miles

 - July 9, 2022: Central Maui Ride – 27 miles

 Maui Cycle Exploration Q & A

-Most of our rides are geared toward intermediate to advanced cyclists, who ride an average of 10-12 mph.
+Most of our rides are geared toward intermediate to advanced cyclists, who ride an average of 12-14 mph.
+Some events may offer a beginner pace ride option averaging 9-12 mph.
+Please contact email@example.com if you would like to discuss which option may be best for you!
 Rides will ALWAYS be led by trained leaders and no participant will be left behind.
-Maui visitors and residents are both welcome!
+Maui visitors and residents are both welcome.

 How can I get involved with Maui Cycle Exploration or future projects?
 Email us at Maui@hbl.org!
 As an entirely volunteer-led organization, we constantly are looking for ride leaders and other volunteers who are interested in helping us carry out our mission.

 Where can I rent gear?
 Several local bike shops are available across the island!
 Please call ahead to arrange your rentals and bike delivery in advance.
 Find a bike shop rental.